Why I Became a Therapist

 Throughout my childhood, adolescence, and into adulthood, I struggled to cope with the devastating impact of trauma after trauma after trauma.
 I experienced emotional pain, loss, grief, shame, anger, and self-blame.
 I felt weighed down with depression, anxiety, social isolation, and existential dread while navigating a bevy of dysfunctional relationships.
 There were times when I questioned whether it was even possible to heal from the pain because it feels never-ending when you are still healing.
 Through my own experience of therapy, I learned that it is possible to heal even the deepest of emotional wounds.
 Through therapy, I learned how to cultivate gratitude for all that I have experienced, to forgive others, to cultivate self compassion, and to nurture and appreciate myself before extending myself to anyone else.

 Some of the most sparkling moments of my life have occurred in a therapist's office.
-By noticing my feelings, I came to know that if I became a therapist, I could help others experience the same healing power of therapy.
+By noticing my feelings, I came to know that if I became a therapist, I could help others experience the healing power of therapy.

 I felt that even if I could only help one person by sharing what I had experienced and subsequently overcome, that I would be able to make a big difference in someone’s life, and perhaps a small difference in the world.